tschettervictor/truenas-iocage-guacamole/README.md

 ### Prerequisites (Other)
 You will need to create
-- 1 Dataset named `guacamole` under which you will create two sub-datasets.
-- one named `db`, which will store the database.
+- 1 Dataset named `guacamole` under which you will create 1 sub-dataset named `db`, which will store the database.
-- one named `config`, which will be used to store database passwords in case of a reinstall.
-If these are not present, a directory `/guacamole` will be created in `$POOL_PATH` with the obove mentioned subdirectories.
+If these are not present, a directory `/guacamole` will be created in `$POOL_PATH` with the obove mentioned subdirectory.
 You will want to create the datasets, otherwise the directories will just be created.
 Datasets make it easy to do snapshots etc...

 ### Installation
 Download the repository to a convenient directory on your TrueNAS system by changing to that directory and running `git clone https://github.com/tschettervictor/truenas-iocage-guacamole`.
 Then change into the new `truenas-iocage-guacamole` directory and create a file called `guacamole-config` with your favorite text editor.
 In its minimal form, it would look like this: